cark/clojure-cli-portable/README.md

 #### Requirements
 - a Linux computer or VM
 - a recent [Nim compiler](https://nim-lang.org/install_unix.html)
+- mingw-w64 required for cross compilation to windows

 #### Building
 from the project directory, execute this command in the terminal :
 ```
 script/build
 ```
-You'll find the resulting zip file in the `out` directory.
+You'll find the resulting zip files in the `out` directory.
-There are two scripts `script/build`and `script/compile`.
+There are 3 scripts `script/build`, `script/compile`, and `script/win_cross_compile`.
 You might have to set executable permission on these.
 #### Installing
 - Unpack anywhere you like
 - symlink from one of your bin directories